Welcome to sticktohealth.com! A place where ignited minds come to get healthy, wealthy, and wise!

 Some mornings she lay awake in the dark, close to her fiancée, who enjoyed sound sleep, very peacefully.

-Other mornings, she would go very early to her office at the University.
+On other mornings, she would go very early to her office at the University.

 She hated how groggy the pills made her, but she was helpless and powerless to stop taking them.